liuhuagang/XGIflytekToUE/README.md

 ## Brief

 This is XGXunFeiLink project,which it helps to connect iFlyTek with  UnrealEngine 5.
-At pressent,It contains three functions : Real-Time Speech To Text ,Text To Speech Stream and Spark.
+At pressent,It contains Five functions :

+a.Automated Speech Recognition(Real-time ASR,ASRG)--Global
+b.Online TTS(TTSG)--Global
+c.Real-Time Speech To Text(STT)--No Global
+d.Text To Speech Stream(TTS)--No Global
+e.Spark(Spark)--No Global

-It Contains two parts:
+It contains two parts:
-The First  is the XGXunFeiLink plugin, which is commercial.You can purchase it through Unreal Engine Marketplace.
-The part of code is only for learning.
+The First  is the XGXunFeiLink plugin, which is commercial.You can purchase it through Unreal Engine Marketplace.The part of code is only for learning.
-The Sencod is the XGKeDaXunFeiSoud plugin,which is just study demo code.
+The Second is the XGKeDaXunFeiSoud plugin,which is just study demo code.
 Please do not use it in a formal situation.

 ## XGXunFeiLink